Traffic light system

 • high in saturated fat, added sugar and/or salt

-• low in important nutrients such as fibre.
+• lacking in important nutrients such as fibre

 Sugar-sweetened drinks, deep-fried foods and confectionery are examples of RED choices.